cts2/bioportal-rdf-service/README.md

 __NOTE:__ Default username/password is ```admin/admin```

 ### Getting the Plugin
-A pre-build plugin can be downloaded, or can be build from source code.
+A pre-built plugin can be downloaded, or can be build from source code.

 #### Download
 [Download]( http://informatics.mayo.edu/maven/content/repositories/releases/edu/mayo/cts2/framework/bioportal-rdf-service/0.4.0/bioportal-rdf-service-0.4.0.jar) the plugin from the Maven repository.